Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 - Submit to a genetic test;

-- Submit a family health history or reveal:
+- Submit a family health history; or

 - Whether the employee, applicant, or holder has submitted to a genetic test; or